purposeindustries/intellyo-application-design-system/src/components/table/README.md

 - `<Column />` - they are responsible for creating the columns of the table and rendering the table headers.
 - `<Expander />` - It's an optional component.
 You should use this component, when the rows of your table need expandability.

-Let's look at a basic `<Table />`, before we dive into each component:
+Let's take a look at a basic `<Table />`, before we dive into each component:

 ```jsx
 <Table data={ ...your data comes here }>